Testability of Instrumental Variables in Additive Nonlinear, Non-Constant Effects Models: Experiments

 \subsection{Synthetic Data}

-We conducted simulation experiments from three perspectives.
+We conducted simulation experiments from four perspectives.
 First, in Section \ref{Subsection-simulation-theory}, we verified the correctness of our theoretical results.
 Then, in Section \ref{Subsection-simulation-Continous}, we compared the IV-PIM method proposed by \cite{burauel2023evaluating}, which is designed for continuous treatments with covariates.
-Finally, in Section \ref{Subsection-simulation-Discrete}, we compared the proposed method with Kitagawa's method, abbreviated as the K-test method \citep{kitagawa2015test}, which is designed for discrete treatments.
-In all experiments, we evaluated the performance of our method using the following metrics: \begin{itemize} [leftmargin=30pt,align=left,itemsep=1pt,topsep=0pt] \item \textbf{Valid IVs Misidentification Ratio (Valid MR)}: the ratio of the number of valid IVs incorrectly identified in the output. \item \textbf{Invalid IVs Misidentification Ratio (Invalid MR)}: the ratio of the number of invalid IVs incorrectly identified. \end{itemize}
+Moreover, in Section \ref{Subsection-simulation-Discrete}, we compared the proposed method with Kitagawa's method, abbreviated as the K-test method \citep{kitagawa2015test}, which is designed for discrete treatments.
+Finally, in Section~\ref{Section-Supple-simulation}, we validate our theoretical results under an oracle setting, where the auxiliary variable is correctly specified (i.e., no estimation error in Step 1 of Algorithm~\ref{Alg: AIT-Condition-Test}).
+In all experiments, we evaluated the performance of our method using the following metrics: \begin{itemize} [leftmargin=30pt,align=left,itemsep=1pt,topsep=0pt] \item \textbf{Valid IVs Misidentification Ratio (abbreviated as Valid MR)}: the ratio of the number of valid IVs incorrectly identified in the output. \item \textbf{Invalid IVs Misidentification Ratio (abbreviated as Invalid MR)}: the ratio of the number of invalid IVs incorrectly identified in the output. \end{itemize}